iamnabink/macOs-mobile-dev-cleaner/README.md

 - **Manual cleanup** is tedious and error-prone

 ### The Solution
-AppBuild Dev Cleaner automatically scans, identifies, and safely removes build artifacts (never source code), saving hours of manual cleanup work.
+Broomie automatically scans, identifies, and safely removes build artifacts (never source code), saving hours of manual cleanup work.

 ## Installation

 1. **Download the latest DMG** from the [Releases](https://github.com/iamnabink/flutter-build-cleaner-mac/releases) page
-2. **Open the DMG file** and drag **AppBuild Dev Cleaner** to your Applications folder
+2. **Open the DMG file** and drag **Broomie** to your Applications folder
 3. **Launch** from Applications or Spotlight
 4. **Grant permission** when prompted to access your home directory